marcop135/bullframe.css/README.md

 <h1>BULLFRAME CSS v1.1.0</h1>
 <p>Bullframe CSS is the "bulldozer" CSS file.<br>
-It's intended to be used as an alternative to CSS resets.
-It works great with <b>Responsive Web Design</b>.</p>
+It's intended to be used as an alternative to CSS resets and as a starting-point for Responsive Web Design.</p>
 <p>Personally I don't like so much some heavy and stylish front-end framework like Twitter Bootstrap or Zurb Foundation.
 So I create a little framework <b>style-agnostic and mobile-first</b> with several small tips and tricks to copy-and-paste or just reference quickly.